ckeditor/ckeditor4-docs/guides/dev/inline/README.md

 	<script>
 		var data = CKEDITOR.instances.editable.getData();

-		// Your code to save "data", usually though Ajax.
+		// Your code to save "data", usually through Ajax.
 	</script>

 Note that the ID of the original `<div>` was passed to the CKEDITOR.instances object to make it possible to retrieve the editor instance.